Nithyanathan/LinuxMap/README.md

     1. Get OS information
     2. Get package information in txt and csv
     3. Get system info using hwinfo

-Added capabilities
-    1. NFS and CIFS Share information
+    4. NFS and CIFS Share information
-    2. Cluster Information
+    5. Cluster Information
-    3. Oracle database Information
+    6. Oracle database Information
-    4. Web Server Information
+    7. Web Server Information
+    8. MySQL database detection (with no information)

+URGENT REQUIREMENT:
+    1. Run script without prompting for password for sudo or mysql.
+This will allow us to execute the script without password prompt on multiple servers.
+Password prompt can be removed from sudoers file but will customer agree to take that action on server inventory?

 Other capabilties required
     1. Additional cluster scan apart from pcs